 for more information about using the GIS procedure to create, modify, or view

 A layer entry is a SAS catalog entry of type GISLAYER that defines the set of features that compose a layer in the map.
 A layer entry contains the following elements:

-The WHERE clause binds the layer entry to the spatial data even though the WHERE clause is stored in the layer entry.
-The layer is not bound to a specific spatial entry, just to those entries that represent the same type of data.
-Therefore, a layer that is created for use with data that are imported from a TIGER file can be used with data that are imported from any TIGER file; however, not all filetypes can take advantage of this behavior.
+The WHERE clause binds the layer entry to the spatial data even though it is stored in a separate entry.
+The layer is not bound to a specific spatial entry, just to those entries representing the same type of data.
+Therefore, a layer that is created for use with data that were imported from a TIGER file can be used with data that were imported from any TIGER file.
 The WHERE clause is checked for compatibility with spatial data when the layer entry is created and also whenever a map that uses the layer entry is opened.

-can specify a composite as an alternative to specifying an explicit WHERE
+a composite association as an alternative to specifying an explicit WHERE

 clause.
 However, the layer entry stores the WHERE clause that is implied by

-the composite.
-For example, if you specify STATE as the defining composite
+the composite association.
+For example, if you specify STATE as the defining

-for a layer, and the STATE composite specifies the following variables: VAR=(LEFT=STATEL,RIGHT=STATER),
+composite association for a layer, and the STATE composite association has

 A map entry is a SAS catalog entry of type GISMAP.
 Map entries are the controlling entries for SAS/GIS maps because they tie together all the information that is needed to display a map.
 A map entry contains the following elements: